theianmay/theianmay/README.md

 - 👋 Hi, I’m @theianmay
-- 👀 I’m interested in technology.
+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning SQL & Python.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me best is by email.